 If your credit is good, but not excellent (beacon score between 600 & 679), then the lender many want to allow a lower percentage of your gross income toward your housing payments.

 If you have really good credit, they will allow more of your income to be used toward your housing payments (beacon score higher than 680).

-If for example, you approached 5 different lenders to get an approval for your mortgage and each checked your credit then your credit would show these 5 separate inquiries by 5 different lenders.
-These inquires could reduce your beacon score anywhere from 15 points to 30 points.
-If you credit score is already close to 600 points, then these extra inquiries could mean the difference between qualifying for a mortgage and not qualifying…
+If for example, you approached five different lenders to get an approval for your mortgage, and each checked your credit, then your credit would show these five separate inquiries by five different lenders.
+These inquires could reduce your beacon score anywhere from 15 to 30 points.
+If you credit score is already close to 600 points, then these extra inquiries could mean the difference between qualifying for a mortgage and not qualifying.

 3. The Third Step: Documentation